wendyverdonk93/docs/content/payments/integrations/ecommerce-platforms/magento1/_index.md

 This technical manual is for installing and configuring our free plugin for integrating MultiSafepay payment solutions into your Magento 1 webshop via SFTP upload.

+You can also install the plugin via .ZIP file upload in Connect.

 MultiSafepay supports most Magento functionalities.
 For any questions, email the Integration Team at <integration@multisafepay.com>

-{{< details title="Other installation options" >}}
-&nbsp;
-You can also install the plugin via:

-- .ZIP file upload in Connect
-- MarketPlace

-{{< /details >}}

 {{< details title="Test environment" >}}
 &nbsp;
-We recommend first installing the plugin in a test environment following the recommended Shopware 6 installation procedure.
+We recommend first installing the plugin in a test environment following the recommended Magento 1 installation procedure.
 Make sure you have made a backup.
 {{< /details >}}

 {{< details title="Support" >}}